Looking after your skin is as important as looking after your mind.

 - Cells move up to the surface of the skin and become more acidic, they then die and become filled with keratin.

 - Keratin protects the skin from outside elements so it is very important but (and this is what I did not understand when I was 20) through the aging process (and after menopause) the natural skin erosion becomes uneven, which gives the skin a dry and rough character.

-- As Sugaring weakens the hair it is less able to push its way out and if dead skin cells are clogging the way it just runs sideways – causing ingrown hairs, bumps and sometimes infections.
+- Any type of hair removal (remember I was offering Sugaring) weakens the hair it is less able to push its way out and if dead skin cells are clogging the way it just runs sideways – causing ingrown hairs, bumps and sometimes infections.